 #2 – Zipping Frame Lesson

 - Have the child bring the frame to the table.

 - “Zipper.”
 Grasp top of the zipper with the thumb on top, fingers on the bottom.

 - Gently pull the metal piece from the channel.

 - Pull apart flaps.
 “Open.
 Close.”

-- Hold base firmly, take tab in other hand and zip up slowly.
+- Hold the base firmly, take tab in other hand, and zip-up slowly.
 Exaggerate the slow movement, making sure the child sees the “teeth” engaging.

 #3 – Bow Tying Frame Lesson

 The child carries the frame to the table.
 Identify the frame: “Knot.
 Wood.
 Fabric.”